fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 ```

-DataModel beginsWithOperation = model.Where("Country starts with A");
+DataModel beginsWithOperation = model.Where("Country begins with A");

 ```